How to Find Married Couples Looking to Adopt a Child [How the Process Works]

 A home study is an evaluation of a family’s ability to parent an adopted child and takes place in three phases:

-The Documentation Phase.
+Providing documentation.
 This includes extensive background checks on each member of the family, as well as physical and mental health records, income statements, tax records and more.

 A home inspection.
 This involves a home study provider entering a hopeful adoptive family’s home to ensure that it is safe and secure for a small child.